gep13/gep13/source/_posts/2014-10-15-chocolatey-kickstarter-is-now-live.md

 move forward from the Chocolatey experiment to the Chocolatey experience!
 {% endblockquote %}

 This really is an exciting time for Chocolatey, and general application management on Windows.
-You can find all the details that you will need to get started, including information about the rewards that you can back on the Kickstarter page (did I mention that one of them actually including actual chocolate?)
-End on [over](https://www.kickstarter.com/projects/ferventcoder/chocolatey-the-alternative-windows-store-like-yum) to check them out!
+You can find all the details that you will need to get started, including information about the rewards that you can back on the Kickstarter page (did I mention that one of them actually including actual chocolate?).
+Head on [over](https://www.kickstarter.com/projects/ferventcoder/chocolatey-the-alternative-windows-store-like-yum) to check them out!

 ## Chocolatey Kickstarter Release Video
 Here is the release video which explains some of the aims of the Chocolatey Kickstarter: